top of page

 Architect

-Mark has had the great fortune of working for fantastic firms over the years starting out with a residential design build firm in Vermont, Williams & Frehsee.
-This was followed by several years at HMFH Architects in Cambridge focusing on K-12 educational work highlighted by the Beaver Country Day School Performing Arts Center which received many awards including the Excellence in K-12 Educational Facilities Award from the BSA.
-The most recent experience was as LLB Architects in Rhode Island, highlighted by the URI Hillside Residence Hall project, which received the 2012 AIA RI award for Best Institutional Building Design.
-Mark is NCARB certified and holds registrations in Massachusetts and Rhode Island.
+Over the years, Mark has had the privilege of working with several outstanding firms.
+He began his career with the residential design-build firm Williams & Frehsee in Vermont.
+He then joined HMFH Architects in Cambridge, where he specialized in K–12 educational projects, notably the award-winning Beaver Country Day School Performing Arts Center, which earned the BSA’s Excellence in K–12 Educational Facilities Award.
+More recently, at LLB Architects in Rhode Island, Mark contributed to the University of Rhode Island Hillside Residence Hall, which received the 2012 AIA Rhode Island Award for Best Institutional Building Design.
+In 2016 Mark established Up Architecture working as a sole proprietor.
+Mark is NCARB certified and licensed to practice in both Massachusetts and Rhode Island.

 Profile